 The Company has elected the practical expedient to not assess whether a contract has a significant financing component as the Company's standard payment terms are less than one year.

-We sell our products primarily through a direct sales force.
-In certain international markets, we sell our products through independent distributors.
+The Company sells its products primarily through a direct sales force.
+In certain international markets, the Company sells its products through independent distributors.